danielwebimp/hw1-daniel-kouam/README.md

 # Task:

-Create a static website for image gallery with HTML + CSS You are not allowed to use any JS or CSS frameworks Website consists of header with title and body with image gallery Gallery should be responsive and look the same on the different screens
+Create a static website for image gallery with HTML + CSS <br>
+You are not allowed to use any JS or CSS frameworks Website consists of header with title and body with image gallery Gallery should be responsive and look the same on the different screens